Life As a Bioinformatics Scientist

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

 In 2016, there was an estimated number of 38,700 jobs in the United States for Bioinformatics Scientist.
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 3,100 new jobs for Bioinformatics Scientist by 2026.
-Due to new job openings and attrition, there will be an average of 3,700 job openings in this field each year.
+The BLS estimates 3,700 yearly job openings in this field.

 The states with the most job growth for Bioinformatics Scientist are Nevada, Utah, and Ohio.
 Watch out if you plan on working in Wyoming, South Dakota, or Rhode Island.
 These states have the worst job growth for this type of profession.